moonbeam-foundation/moonbeam-project-directory/oracles/saynetwork.md

 ---
 title: Say Network
-description: Connect your smart contracts in a trustless manner to the Internet with Say Network on Moonbeam
+description: Connect your smart contracts to the Internet with Say Network trustless oracle service on Moonbeam
 ---

 # Say Network Oracle service on Moonbeam